mstarLabs/Active-Directory-Domain-Services/README.md

 | Enterprise Network Architecture | Defines the network topology, trust boundaries, and communication requirements used by Active Directory. |
 | Enterprise Firewall Platform | Implements the routing, firewall policies, and least-privilege communication required for Active Directory services. |

-Additional identity repositories will extend this implementation as the Enterprise Identity Security Lab evolves.
+Additional identity repositories will build upon the centralized identity platform documented here while maintaining the repository responsibilities defined by the Enterprise Identity Security Lab governance framework.

 ---